Scott Woolley: Five Star Productions

-Woolley started with video production while he was experimenting ways to keep the customers at his family's grocery store entertained while they were waiting in line.
+Woolley started with video production while he was experimenting with ways to keep the customers at his family's grocery store entertained while they were waiting in line.
 He did this by mounting television sets on the ceiling and playing instructional and cooking shows on them.
 In 1992, he co-founded Five Star Productions USA Inc., a film and video production company.
-Woolley developed his first production, Flight, after noticing the large number of available aviation magazines, and noting the variety of articles and advertisements about everything from airports to propellers.
+Woolley developed his first production, Flight, after noticing the large number of available aviation magazines and noting the variety of articles and advertisements about everything from airports to propellers.
 The show was telecast of SportChannel America for 13 episodes.

 The production company started with three people working out of a small office in Boca Raton.
-By 1993, the company had grown and was employing 20 people, when Woolley formed a partnership with John Paul DeJoria and subsequently the company grew even further.
+By 1993, the company had grown and was employing 20 people, when Woolley formed a partnership with John Paul DeJoria, and subsequently the company grew even further.
 In 1993, the company produced Today`s Environment hosted by Ed Begley Jr., a show that profiled what businesses had done to protect the environment.
 The show was telecast on CNBC as well as the Discovery Channel.
 The company produced Business First in 1998.
 In the show, Jack Kemp interviewed corporate executives.
-Other shows produced by the company included produced Today's Health with Faith Daniels, Parenting and Beyond hosted by Kim Alexis, The Best of Wine and Food with George Hamilton, The Next Millenium with Peter Weller, Football Playbook, and Teen Scene.
+Other shows produced by the company included Today's Health with Faith Daniels, Parenting and Beyond hosted by Kim Alexis, The Best of Wine and Food with George Hamilton, The Next Millenium with Peter Weller, Football Playbook, and Teen Scene.
 In 2003, Woolley created The Balancing Act, a 30-minute weekly series that aired on the Lifetime Television network hosted by Joanna Kerns.

-Woolley helped develop a child safety program with the Palm Beach County Sheriff's Department called the Call-A-Cop as part of the program, cards pairing deputies with athletes and celebrities were prepared.
+Woolley helped develop a child safety program with the Palm Beach County Sheriff's Department called the Call-A-Cop.
+As part of the program, cards pairing deputies with athletes and celebrities were prepared.
 The card also listed statistics of the celebrity and the deputy as well as the phone number of the featured deputy.
 Woolley helped with the photo shoots as well as in designing the cards and gathering all the athletes and celebrities.

 In 1998, Woolley expanded into radio by creating the nationally syndicated, weekly program Inside the NHL hosted by John Davidson and Jeff Rimer.
-Since 1992, twenty-three television series', and entertainment specials, films, corporate videos and music specials have been produced and created under Woolley's direction by Five Star.
-Five Star is responsible for writing, producing and directing its shows as well as obtaining sponsors.
+Since 1992, twenty-three television series, and entertainment specials, films, corporate videos, and music specials have been produced and created under Woolley's direction by Five Star.
+Five Star is responsible for writing, producing, and directing its shows as well as obtaining sponsors.
 The company created a sister firm in February 2000 by investing in a digital-technology operation, allowing Five Star to do its own editing.